 - A study by Tufts University researchers

-- A study published in 2021 in Clinical Nutrition
+- Research published in 2021 in Clinical Nutrition

 - A study in BMJ Nutrition, Prevention & Health